TERMS AND CONDITIONS

 -

-All personal information is stored securely and managed in strict accordance with GDPR guidelines to ensure your data is protected.
+Collywobbles securely manages personal information related to enquiries and the use of the platform, in line with GDPR requirements, to ensure your data is protected.

 QUESTIONNAIRES